Survivor Benefits

 • Aren’t married;

-• Aren’t included on the surviving spouse’s compensation; and
+• Aren’t included on the surviving spouse’s compensation; AND

 Note: